 The renewal statute only applies for a case that has “commenced” within the applicable statute of limitations.
 What does “commenced” mean?
 A case is only commenced after it is filed with the clerk of court and the defendant is served.
 A case can’t be commenced unless the court has personal jurisdiction over the defendant.
 If a defendant is never served, the complaint is void for lack of service.

 What if you file the case within the SOL but can’t perfect service until after the statute runs?
-There are numerous cases on point but the bottom line is go to the ends of the earth to get the defendant served and don't stop trying until you do otherwise the court will throw the case out for a lack of diligence in getting service.
+There are numerous cases on point but the bottom line is to go to the ends of the earth to get the defendant served and don’t stop trying until you do otherwise the court will throw the case out for a lack of diligence in getting service.

 Another note about commencement; remember a complaint is void if the defendant is never served.
 So what happens if a case is filed within the statute of limitations on a personal injury claim, then another case is filed after the SOL runs but the defendant is never served.
-The first case is voluntarily dismissed and the case is filed again (for the third time) within the six month deadline.
-Well, since service was never perfected on the second case, the third case still falls within the 6 month voluntary dismissal rule.
+The first case is voluntarily dismissed and the case is filed again (for the third time) within the six-month deadline.
+Well, since service was never perfected on the second case, the third case still falls within the 6-month voluntary dismissal rule.
 See Shy v.
 Faniel.
 663 S.E.2d 841 (2008)

 The takeaway here: in order for the renewal statute to come into play, the case has to be commenced.
 If there’s no service, the case hasn’t commenced.